-As Co-founder of iPerceptions, I have had the opportunity to help countless Fortune 500 brands do website redesigns.
+As Co-founder of iperceptions, I have had the opportunity to help countless Fortune 500 brands do website redesigns.
 In my experience, it is one of the most critical digital projects a brand can undertake, but equally one of the most misunderstood.

-One of the biggest misconceptions about the website redesign process is that the minute you hit the launch button, everything will instantly improve, from customer satisfaction scores to task completion to conversion.
+One of the biggest misconceptions about the website redesign process is that the minute you hit the launch button, everything will instantly improve, from overall satisfaction scores to task completion to conversion.
 Unfortunately, this is not the case.
 According to our research, visitor satisfaction, typically, dips immediately following a website redesign and only recovers a few months later (more on that later).

 The key to any successful website redesign project is to put the customer first.
 Whether you are starting from scratch or giving your current website a new coat of paint, only with a customer-centric approach should you measure and manage the redesign process.

 Below I have outlined three steps to redesign your website so it is customer-centric and data-driven.

 1. Do your research before you start deciding what to change